NHL

 New Jersey gets: 2026 first-round pick (No. 8 overall), Cole Perfetti, Brad Lambert

-It was a spectacular failure and one of the many misses that took Winnipeg from the NHL's best regular season record a year ago, down to one of the worst teams in the league this season.
+It was a spectacular failure and one of the many misses that took Winnipeg from the NHL's best regular-season record a year ago to one of the worst teams in the league this season.

-Now the pressure is on for management to fix all of those mistakes as franchise goalie Connor Hellebuyck seems tired of losing and the lack of direction from the front office.
+Now the pressure is on management to fix all those mistakes, as franchise goalie Connor Hellebuyck seems tired of losing and of the lack of direction from the front office.

 They need to keep him, and they need to keep him happy.
-The best way to do both of those things is to make some aggressive moves to make the team better.
+The best way to do both is to make aggressive moves to improve the team.

 Hischier would be a bold move in that direction.

 Top-10 picks almost never get traded, but this seems like the type of situation where it would at least be a somewhat realistic option.
-That pick, while still extremely valuable, is just outside of the area where you expect to land a franchise cornerstone, and might have more value as a trade chip to a Jets team that needs to try and win this season.
+That pick, while still extremely valuable, is just outside the area where you expect to land a franchise cornerstone and might have more value as a trade chip to a Jets team that needs to try to win this season.

 The Kings Need an Anze Kopitar Replacement